denten-books/plain-text/1-chapter.md

 > seems to be no end to new forms and new developments [@moreno_who_1953, 239].

-In the aftermath of World War II, Moreno expanded the first edition of his book to include the ultimate automaton, the atomic bomb.
+In the aftermath of World War II, Moreno expanded the first edition of his book to consider the ultimate automaton, the atomic bomb.
 "Mankind has been awakened from a dream," he writes.
 The atomic bomb gives humanity a glimpse of its common enemy.
 Technology, for Moreno, does not determine the present situation.
 Rather, a mindless actor in possession of fossilized volition, it competes, in Darwinian sense, with living actors.
-Once set in motion, voluntarily, by humans, the war machine and the book alike, as all cultural conserves, continue to do their bidding.
+Once set in motion, voluntarily, by humans, the war machine and the book alike continue to do their bidding.
 These structures may no longer be needed or wanted, but because they are inorganic, they persist to shape the social and the mental worlds to come.
-Moreno explains:
+Moreno

-[CHECK THIS QUOTE]
+explains:

-> Many of the domesticated robots are blessed with the attribute of become labor-saving devices, which has, however the unpleasant consequence that they at time reduce the need for creating, promoting with leisure also inertia.
+> Many of the domesticated robots are blessed with the attribute of becoming labor-saving devices, which has, however the unpleasant consequence that they at time reduce the need for creating, promoting with leisure also inertia.
 [...]
 Many of the robots have also the attribute in common of being able to